-Experienced real estate owners and managers know that a large part of the success of their building projects is determined in the planning phase, long before a permit is pulled or a nail is hammered.
+Experienced commercial real estate owners and managers know that a large part of the success of their building projects is determined in the planning phase, long before a permit is pulled or a nail is hammered.
 It’s surprising then that many of the industry’s most established organizations don’t reliably capture, track or standardize data from critical planning activities.
 Cost categories (also called line items) lead this list of powerful but underutilized sources of information.

-From the most basic capital project to the largest developments, infrastructure projects, school redevelopments and municipal work, every project should be diligently assembled and tracked line item by line item.
+From the most basic capital project to the largest developments, infrastructure projects, school expansions and municipal work, every job should be diligently assembled and tracked line item by line item.
 It’s understood that the goal is to complete projects on time and on budget.
 But what’s missing—if you’re not being methodical about tracking historical costs by code, standardizing line items across projects and “templatizing” the process for managers throughout your organization—is the opportunity to turn this information into an engine that drives better decision making from the start.

 1. How much experience do your bidders have working on similar projects?